CultureHQ/culturehq.github.io/posts/2019-01-18-dynamic-activerecord-columns.md

 end
 ```

-This indicates to future developers that this column is a dynamically-defined column based on the other columns of the table, and so they should not be surprised when the `full_name` method is referenced later in the code.
+This indicates to future developers that this column is a dynamically-defined column that may or may not be present based on the manner in which the `User` was selected, and so they should not be surprised when the `full_name` method is referenced later in the code.

 ## Counting